-When AutoFile else In Tray is set "On", emails are auto-filed where possible.
-But if any condition for filing is not met, the email is moved to the user's In Tray.
-For example, This could be if:
+With this setting, if any condition for filing is not met, the email is set with the Filing Status as Draft Filed and it is sent to the user's In Tray.
+For example, this could be if:

 - The Client is not detected.

-When In tray review multiple clients is switched "On", if an email is received where the email address is shared by more than one client, and none have been nominated as Include in AutoFile, the email is marked as Multi-Client.
-In the In Tray, when filing the email, a list of the clients who hold that email address displays in the drawer so you can select which client to file it under.
-Refer to Managing your In Tray.
+- If an email is received where the email address is shared by more than one client, and if one client has not been nominated as the primary client to Include in AutoFile, the email is automatically marked as "Multiple Clients" and sent to the In Tray.
+When filing the email, a list of the clients who hold that email address displays in the drawer so you can select which client to file it under.

 Include Client's Contacts

 When Include Client's Contacts is set "On", AutoFile searches the Client's Contacts to find a match for the Client Name.
-If an email is sent or received from the email address of one of the Contacts that is held for a client in Xero Practice Manager, this will match on the client when an email is autofiled.
-This allows emails to be filed to the client when they are send or received to/from internal team members, bookkeepers, advisers, etc.
+If an email is sent or received from the email address of one of the Contacts that is held for a client in your practice management software, this will match on the client when an email is auto-filed.
+This allows emails to be filed to the client when they are sent or received to/from the client's contacts such as bookkeepers, advisers, etc.

 Email AutoFile - Exclusions